OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 * Some cloud-based AI tools and chatbots will keep logs of conversations and data you share with them.
 Such logs could be stored by the AI provider, used as training data for future AI systems, and sometimes be read by human reviewers.
 * If the organization stores, processes, or otherwise uses logs, then there's a chance that any sensitive data you type into AI tools or chatbots could leak out one day, especially if those logs have then been used for training data.
 It’s therefore important to read your AI provider’s privacy policy to understand how they manage your data.
     * AIs are quite new, and research on potential data leaks is still ongoing.
-There's a worry that, if your prompts are being used to train future AI models, that an attacker could try to retrieve those prompts with cleverly crafted queries, for example by asking what sorts of questions or topics a journalist researching corruption in a specific country should consider.
-Similarly, attackers could potentially craft scripts or queries which retrieve specific phone numbers, email addresses, passport numbers, names, and other valuable information stored in training data.
+If your prompts are being used to train future AI models, we worry that an attacker could try to retrieve those prompts with cleverly crafted queries, for example by asking what sorts of questions or topics a journalist researching corruption in a specific country should consider.
+Similarly, attackers could craft scripts or queries which retrieve specific phone numbers, email addresses, passport numbers, names, and other valuable information stored in training data.

 * For examples of AI privacy and data access policies, check out those of [Google Workspace Gemini](https://support.google.com/a/answer/15706919?) or of [Microsoft 365 Copilot](https://learn.microsoft.com/en-us/copilot/microsoft-365/microsoft-365-copilot-privacy).
 Check which tier or version of the software you are using.
 Many providers will have a separate enterprise or business tier which offers additional protection, such as not using your data for AI training.
 * Free or basic paid tiers might not have all of those protections, which could potentially allow others to access your chat logs or histories.
 All depends on which provider you're using.
-* If you use AI chatbots, and are using an enterprise or business tier of the AI software, you can often adopt the same security mindset as with documents stored on a cloud-based platform such as Google Docs or O365.
+* If you use an enterprise or business tier of the AI software, you can often adopt the same security mindset as with documents stored on a cloud-based platform such as Google Docs or O365.
 You can use it for somewhat sensitive work and research but never use it for confidential information such as source names, or for cases in which the AI provider (or the country they are based in) is explicitly part of your threat model.

 * We strongly recommend that newsrooms use a single AI provider (or, if that’s not possible, as few providers as possible), that they subscribe to the enterprise rather than free tier, and that they require all journalists to use that provider for work-related matters.
 * It takes effort to keep track of different providers’ security settings and configurations, pay for professional packages, and check policies to ensure that those do not keep, share, or publish logs.
 The fewer there are, the easier the task becomes.
 A newsroom’s system administrator might also be able to configure your work-issued AI systems to align with your privacy, security, and jurisdictional needs.